 How to Grow Heliotrope Seeds and Cuttings

-Propagation by cuttings is the preferred method for how to grow heliotrope plants that are true to the parent plant's color and scent.
+If you're wondering how to grow heliotrope, seeds are the most popular method.
+Start your seeds indoors using regular potting soil ten to twelve weeks before the last spring frost date for your area, allowing for 28 to 42 days for germination.
+They'll also need temperatures of 70-75 F. (21-24 C.) to germinate.
+Transplant your seedlings outdoors after the danger of frost has passed and the soil has warmed to at least 60 F. (16 C.).
+Propagation by cuttings is the preferred method to grow heliotrope plants that are true to the parent plant's color and scent.
 They also provide sturdier seedlings to set out in the spring.
 The best time to take cuttings is in late summer when the plants sometimes become leggy.
-Pinching them back acquires a two-fold purpose; a bushier plant and material for rooting.
+Pinching them back both makes for a bushier plant and creates cuttings for propagation.

 Heliotrope Care: Tips for Growing a Heliotrope Plant